 Hot off of the hit primetime show Taxi, Judd Hirsh plays his form of Dracula, (which totally serves as a pre-curser to Adam Sandler’s Hotel Transylvania take) and self-proclaimed “King of the Monsters”.
 We start the program off in Dracula’s castle the night before Halloween where a news break on Drac’s boob tube informs himself and Igor (played by Henry Gibson- Rowan and Martin’s Laugh-In, the voice of Wilber- Charlotte’s Web) that Halloween is in danger of being canceled; and that Dracula is behind this travesty.

 This totally pisses him off.

-With malicious rumors swirling, Drac calls upon the rest of the world’s top notch monsters for a meeting of the minds.
-Well actually, to shame them them as he tells them they are no longer scary due to them exploiting themselves.
-Such as Frankenstien (played by John Schuck who also played Herman Munster in the 80s’ revival) letting a so-called-movie influence him to tap dance.
+With malicious rumors swirling, Drac calls upon the rest of the world’s top-notch monsters for a meeting of the minds.
+Well actually, to shame them as he tells them they are no longer scary due to them exploiting themselves.
+Such as Frankenstein (played by John Schuck who also played Herman Munster in the 80s’ revival) letting a so-called movie influence him to tap dance.

 Gee I wonder which one, haha!